New ultralight scalar particles and the mass-radius relation of white dwarfs -- the important role of Sirius B

 In Section \ref{sec:modified_EOS}, we will outline the particle physics models and explain how they lead to a modified EOS.
-Section \ref{sec:WDModels} details the calculation of white dwarf models, which lead to a (modified) mass-radius relation discussed in Section \ref{sec:ModifiedWD_MR}.
+Section \ref{sec:WDModels} details the calculation of white dwarf models, which lead to a (modified) MRR discussed in Section \ref{sec:ModifiedWD_MR}.
 The resulting limits on the particle physics models are shown and discussed in Section \ref{sec:Results}.